-We tested whether our AI could identify the correct subclass, out of hundreds of possibilities, after reading only a portion of the patent.
+We focused on the primary CPC subclass for any given patent and tested whether our AI could identify the correct subclass, out of hundreds of possibilities, after reading only a portion of the patent.

 Here are the results from a sample of 1,000 randomly selected patents:

-Perhaps the “ultimate” test of the AI is whether it can recognize which prior art is relevant and which isn’t — an incredibly difficult task, even for humans.
+The “ultimate” test is whether the AI can recognize which prior art is relevant and which isn’t — a very difficult task even for humans.

 We looked at actual prior art cited by USPTO patent examiners to see if it appeared in the top 50, 100, and 200 results generated by our AI.

-We focused on prior art cited for Section 102 (novelty), because it consists of a small number (usually one or two) of the most similar documents identified by the examiner for each patent.
+We focused on prior art cited for Section 102 (novelty), because it consists of a small number — usually just one or two — of the most similar documents identified by the examiner.

 Here are the results from a sample of 800 randomly selected patents: